 • Sequence variant and mutation search.

-• NEW: DeepNovo-based peptidome workflow for immunopeptidomics: integrated homology search with de novo for improved HLA peptidomics with FDR control.
+• DeepNovo-based peptidome workflow for immunopeptidomics: integrated canonical and non-canonical database searches, homology search, and DeepNovo for improved HLA peptidomics with FDR control.

 • Label-free and Label-based: TMT (MS2, MS3) / iTRAQ, SILAC, 18D labelling, ICAT, User-Defined.